awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iotanalytics-datastore-servicemanageds3.md

 # AWS::IoTAnalytics::Datastore ServiceManagedS3<a name="aws-properties-iotanalytics-datastore-servicemanageds3"></a>

-Used to store data store data in an S3 bucket managed by the AWS IoT Analytics service\.
-The choice of service\-managed or customer\-managed S3 storage cannot be changed after creation of the data store\.
+Use this to store data store data in an S3 bucket managed by AWS IoT Analytics\.
+You cannot change the choice of service\-managed or customer\-managed S3 storage after the data store is created\.

 ## Syntax<a name="aws-properties-iotanalytics-datastore-servicemanageds3-syntax"></a>